engineervix/ubuntu-server-backup/README.md

 ## Introduction

 This is a custom backup script to automate the process of backing up databases, files, configurations, etc. for **web applications** running on an Ubuntu server.
 These applications are typically Python projects (Django, Flask, etc.), and the server setup is based on [@engineervix/ubuntu-server-setup](https://github.com/engineervix/ubuntu-server-setup).

+### Important ⚠️

+1. This script is NOT a comprehensive backup solution, **it's certainly not the one backup solution to rule them all**, and it doesn't backup your entire server.
+If you want a more comprehensive backup solution, then you might wanna consider solutions like [Bacula](https://www.bacula.org/).
+I'd also recommend that you check out the Ubuntu Community Help Wiki, there's [a section on backing up your system](https://help.ubuntu.com/community/BackupYourSystem).
+2. This script is NOT meant to replace other backup regimes that you may have, but rather, to complement them.
+Most cloud server providers (Digital Ocean, Linode, Hetzner, AWS, Vultr, etc.) have **automatic backups** (typically ≤20% of server cost) and **snapshots** (a couple of cents per GB per month).
+I highly recommend that you enable such services, your future self will thank you!
+3. This script was put together as a "quick hack" to address the particular need mentioned in the opening paragraph of this introductory section.
+It is not perfect, but "[_it works on my machine(s)_](https://www.kevinwanke.com/why-you-should-never-use-the-phrase-but-it-works-on-my-machine/)"!
+While I've taken great care to ensure things work, I may not have accounted for every edge case, so use it with caution.
+Test it on a temporary server first, and make necessary modifications to suit your situation.
+If your modifications could benefit the community, then please be a good netizen and [send a PR](https://github.com/engineervix/ubuntu-server-backup/pulls)!

 ## Features ✨